AdobeDocs/workfront.en/help/quicksilver/documents/workfront-for-adobe-creative-cloud/installl-wf-adobe-cc.md

 1. Click **Install**.
 1. When the installation completes, restart your computer and Workfront for Adobe Creative Cloud is added to your list of extensions for the supported applications.

-   For information about verifying that the extension is installed, see the [Ensure Workfront for Adobe Creative Cloud installed successfully](#ensuring-the-addon-installed-successfully) section in this article.
+   For information about verifying that the extension is installed, see the [Ensure Workfront for Adobe Creative Cloud installed successfully](#ensure-workfront-for-adobe-creative-cloud-installed-successfully) section in this article.

-## Ensure Workfront for Adobe Creative Cloud installed successfully
+## Ensure Workfront for Adobe Creative Cloud installed successfully {#ensure-workfront-for-adobe-creative-cloud-installed-successfully}

 1. Open one of the following supported applications on your computer: